 Description of the UK rail and bus market

-The UK government privatised the railways in 1993; since this time the UK franchising bodies award contracts for the operations of UK rail franchises to private operators (Train Operating Companies, TOCs) for a specified period of time.
-As at December 2018, there are 23 TOCs running franchises, 4 of which are managed by the Abellio group.
-13 of these franchises are let by the Department for Transport (DfT), however some franchises – including ScotRail and Merseyrail – are let by national/ regional franchising authorities.
+The UK government privatised the railways in 1993.
+Since this time the UK franchising bodies such as the British Department for Transport (DfT) award contracts for the operations of UK rail franchises to private operators (Train Operating Companies, TOCs) for a specified period of time, typically eight to ten years.
+As at December 2019, there are 20 franchised TOCs operating passenger rail services in the UK.
+Five of the franchised operations are managed by Abellio.
+13 of these franchises are let by DfT, however some franchises – including ScotRail and Merseyrail – are let by national/ regional franchising authorities.

 Rail infrastructure in the UK is maintained by Network Rail which was brought back into public sector ownership in 2013.
-The TOCs work together with Network Rail on a day to day basis to deliver safe and efficient operations.
+The TOCs work closely together with Network Rail to deliver safe and efficient operations.
 Abellio operates ScotRail under an Alliance Agreement with Network Rail Scotland, which means that the management teams work in close partnership.
-The purpose of the alliance is to work on specified initiatives and align priorities for both ScotRail and Network Rail in such a way that this benefits the quality and costs of public transport in Scotland and will improve services for the passengers.
+The purpose of the alliance is to work on specified initiatives and align priorities for both ScotRail and Network Rail in such a way that this benefits the quality of public transport in Scotland, is cost effective, and improves services for passengers.

 Current market context

 Abellio UK is active only in the UK and does not provide any international cross-border passenger rail services.
-All necessary licences to operate (such as licenses from the ORR, homologation of trains) are in place and will remain in place.
-Brexit does not have any direct impact on Abellio UK’s operations from a legal point of view, and a ‘No-Deal’ situation will not impact the necessary licences etc.
+All necessary licenses to operate (such as licenses from the ORR, homologation of trains) are in place and will remain in place.
+Brexit does not have any direct impact on Abellio UK’s operations from a legal point of view, and a ‘no-deal’ situation will not impact the necessary licenses.

-The British Pound (GBP) has fallen in value against the Euro since the Brexit vote from 1.31 (24-6-2016) down to 1.11 at year-end 2018, a decline of 15%.
+The British Pound (GBP) has fallen in value against the Euro since the Brexit vote from 1.31 in June 2016 down to 1.18 at year-end 2019, a decline of 10%.
 Abellio UK does not have any material exposure to foreign currencies, and so the only impact of this is the translation risk to NS.
-This translation risk has an impact on the translation of invested capital, balance sheet items and results into euros.
+This translation risk has an impact on the translation of invested capital, balance sheet items and results into Euros.

-There are potential implications from Brexit for the smooth import of new trains and spare parts and in a decline in economic growth having an impact on passenger revenue and profitability.
-In the event of a ‘no-deal’ Brexit economic growth could diminish further.
+There are potential implications from Brexit for the smooth import of new trains and spare parts and a decline in economic growth having an impact on passenger revenue and profitability.
+In the event of a ‘no-deal’ Brexit at the end of 2020 economic growth could diminish further.
 Contractual and other measures are in place to mitigate risk.
-Abellio UK is confident of achieving its ambitions through all Brexit outcomes, although a ‘no deal’ Brexit will hamper the growth in revenue and will have an impact on results of Abellio UK.
+Abellio UK is confident of achieving its ambitions through all Brexit outcomes, although a ‘no deal’ Brexit may hamper the growth in revenue and will have an impact on results of Abellio UK.

 Abellio UK rail and bus franchises

-Abellio operates 4 UK rail franchises and around 8% of London bus services with a combined revenue of € 2.67 billion (including Merseyrail).
-The company operates ScotRail, Greater Anglia as a 60:40 venture with Mitsui, West Midlands as a 70:15:15 venture with Mitsui and JR East, Merseyrail as a joint venture with Serco, as well as a profitable bus business.
-At the time of publishing this report, Abellio is in the running for the South Eastern and East Midlands tender awards following bid submissions in 2018.
-The bus business provides complementary travel expertise, including a successful rail replacement service in case of disruption for Abellio TOCs and one competitor.
+Abellio operates 5 UK rail franchises and around 8% of London bus services with a combined revenue of € 3.15bn (including Merseyrail).
+Abellio UK operates East Midlands Railway, ScotRail, Greater Anglia as a 60:40 venture with Mitsui, West Midlands as a 70:15:15 venture with Mitsui and JR East and Merseyrail as a joint venture with Serco, as well as a profitable bus business.
+In addition to serving the Transport for London market, the bus business provides complementary travel expertise, including a rail replacement service in case of disruption for Abellio TOCs and also for the Caledonian Sleeper franchise.

-Key figures per UK rail franchise and bus company
+Key figures for UK rail franchise and bus companies

 Number of stations